siyuan-bruce/siyuan-bruce.github.io/_posts/2021-11-01-Deutsch-Jozsa-Algorithm.md

   theme: dark
   background_color: '#123'
   background_image: false

 ---

 The Deutsch-Jozsa algorithm, first introduced in Reference, was the first example of a quantum algorithm that performs better than the best classical algorithm.
-It showed that there can be advantages to using a quantum computer as a computational tool for a specific problem.
-We will fisrt talk about Deutsch Algorithm step by step and then go into Deutsch-Jozsa algorithm.
+It showed that there could be advantages to using a quantum computer as a computational tool for a specific problem.
+We will first talk about the Deutsch Algorithm step by step and then go into the Deutsch-Jozsa algorithm.

 ## 1. Deutsch Algorithm

 ### 1.1 Problem Statement

 Given a function $f(x), x\in\{0,1\}$, how can we know whether f(x) is a balanced function or constant function?

-We first dig into what is balanced function and constant function.
+We first dig into what is the balanced function and constant function are.

 - Balanced Function means $f(0)\ne f(1)$, including two possibilites:
   - $$f(0) = 0, f(1) = 1$$

 ![Image](https://jsybruce.github.io/Homepage/assets/images/posts/Deutsch-Jozsa-Algorithm/BalancedOne.png "Image@512x512"){:width="256px"}

   - $$f(0) = 1, f(1) = 0$$

 ![Image](https://jsybruce.github.io/Homepage/assets/images/posts/Deutsch-Jozsa-Algorithm/BalancedTwo.png "Image@512x512"){:width="256px"}

 - Constant Function means $f(0)= f(1)$, including two possibilites:
   - $$f(0) = f(1) = 0$$

 ![Image](https://jsybruce.github.io/Homepage/assets/images/posts/Deutsch-Jozsa-Algorithm/ConstantOne.png "Image@512x512"){:width="256px"}

   - $$f(0) = f(1) = 1$$

 ![Image](https://jsybruce.github.io/Homepage/assets/images/posts/Deutsch-Jozsa-Algorithm/ConstantTwo.png "Image@512x512"){:width="256px"}

 ### 1.2 Solution Circuit

-We first present solution circuit and try to find why it can help to find the solution.
-In the following picture, we assume $n=1$ in the upper regitser.
+We first present the solution circuit and try to find why it can help find the solution.
+In the following picture, we assume $n=1$ in the upper register.

 ![Image](https://jsybruce.github.io/Homepage/assets/images/posts/Deutsch-Jozsa-Algorithm/Deutsch-Circuit.png "Image@512x512"){:width="512px"}

 The following figure shows how we deduce from the beginning to the end.
-(I will spend some time to use markdown to compile it in future :).)
+(I will spend some time using markdown to compile it in the future :).)

 ![Image](https://jsybruce.github.io/Homepage/assets/images/posts/Deutsch-Jozsa-Algorithm/Deduction1.png "Image@512x512"){:width="512px"}

 ![Image](https://jsybruce.github.io/Homepage/assets/images/posts/Deutsch-Jozsa-Algorithm/Deduction2.png "Image@512x512"){:width="512px"}

 ![Image](https://jsybruce.github.io/Homepage/assets/images/posts/Deutsch-Jozsa-Algorithm/Deduction3.png "Image@512x512"){:width="512px"}

 ### 1.3 Example Circuit

-We use balanced function as an example to see what happened.
+We use the balanced function as an example to see what happened.

 - Balanced Function One

 ![Image](https://jsybruce.github.io/Homepage/assets/images/posts/Deutsch-Jozsa-Algorithm/ExampleBalancedOne.png "Image@512x512"){:width="512px"}

-The process goes like:
+The process goes like this:

 $$
 \begin{aligned}